Lrozzy/1P1Qm_fork/README.md

 Examples of config YAML files can be found in the directory `hydra_configs`.
-In addition, don't forget to set the `PYTHONPATH` environment variable such that it includes the base directory `qae_hep` (or whatever you named it).
+In addition, don't forget to set the `PYTHONPATH` environment variable such that it includes the base directory (this can be whatever you named it).

 ## Inference